-\NoRunningHeads \topmatter \title Introduction to Anderson t-motives: a survey \endtitle \author A. Grishkov, D. Logachev\footnotemark \endauthor First author: Departamento de Matem\'atica e estatistica Universidade de S\~ao Paulo.
-Rua de Mat\~ao 1010, CEP 05508-090, S\~ao Paulo, Brasil, and Omsk State University n.a.
-F.M.Dostoevskii.
-Pr.
-Mira 55-A, Omsk 644077, Russia.
-Second author: Departamento de Matem\'atica, Universidade Federal do Amazonas, Manaus, Brasil. \endaddress \NoRunningHeads \keywords Anderson t-motives; Lattices of Anderson t-motives \endkeywords \subjclass 11G09 \endsubjclass \abstract This is a survey on Anderson t-motives --- the functional field analogs of abelian varieties with multiplication by an imaginary quadratic field.
-We define their lattices, the group $H^1$, their tensor products and the duality functor.
-Some examples of explicit calculations are given, some elementary research problems are stated. \endabstract \endtopmatter \document Drinfeld in [D] defined new objects --- elliptic modules, now called Drinfeld modules.
+{\bf 0.1.} Drinfeld in [D76] defined new objects --- elliptic modules, now called Drinfeld modules.
 Anderson in [A86] defined their high-dimensional generalizations --- Anderson t-motives.
-Their theory forms --- in some sense --- a parallel world to the classical theory of abelian varieties (see Section 6, Table 2), like the non-Euclidean geometry (Bolyai, Gauss, Lobachevsky) forms a parallel world to the Euclidean geometry.
-Namely, Anderson t-motives can be considered as analogs of abelian varieties over global functional fields (see below for details).
-This analogy is a source of numerous research papers: a scientist considers a theorem of the theory of abelian varieties and proves its analog for the theory of Anderson t-motives (this is not a routine activity, because the analogy is not complete).
+Their theory forms --- in some sense --- a parallel world to the classical theory of abelian varieties (see Section 6, Table 6.14), like the non-Euclidean geometry (Bolyai, Gauss, Lobachevsky) forms a parallel world to the Euclidean geometry.
+Namely, Anderson t-motives can be considered as analogs of abelian varieties with MIQF (multiplication by imaginary quadratic fields), see 1.8.
+This analogy is a source of numerous research papers: a scientist considers a theorem of the theory of abelian varieties and proves its analog for the theory of Anderson t-motives.
+This is not a routine activity, because the analogy is not complete.
+As an example of absence of the complete analogy, we can mention that we do not know whether there exists, or not, a 1 -- 1 correspondence between the pure uniformizable t-motives and lattices (for the Drinfeld modules it does exist), the Siegel matrices of lattices are elements not of affine spaces like in the case of abelian varieties, but of Grassmannians and, more generally, of flag varieties (see Section 19) etc.

+Also, there is an important analogy of the theory of Anderson t-motives and the theory of differential operators, see [Mu78] for a source.
+See Sections 5.20 and 16.12 for details.

-A detailed introduction to the subject can be found in [G].
-Nevertheless, all these three sources [D], [A86], [G] can be too difficult for the beginners.
+A detailed introduction to the subject can be found in [G96] and [Pa23].
+Nevertheless, all these four sources [D76], [A86], [G96], [Pa23] can be too difficult for the beginners.
 One of the reasons of this fact is the subject itself.
 Namely, important objects of the theory are elements $T$ and $\th$, see below.
 Their roles are close one to another, there is a map $\iota$ sending $T$ to $\th$, until now some authors confuse them, identifying them by this map.
-Really, it is necessary to distinguish carefully these objects.
-This was not made satisfactorily at earlier stages of development of the theory, and is not satisfactory.
+This happened quite often at earlier stages of development of the theory, and is not satisfactory.
 In fact, it is necessary to distinguish carefully $T$ and $\th$, like we distinguish the nearby notions of mass and weight in physics.